0xUnicorn/dotfiles/README.md

 ## BRANCHES

 - Main
-  - Allways the newest configuration
+  - Always the newest configuration for workstation
-- Workstation
-  - Configurations for deploying on Workstation
 - Laptop
-  - Configurations for deploying on Laptop
+  - Configurations for deploying on Laptop - gets merged with `Main` regularly

 ## CONTENT